mr-eyes/omnigraph/workflow_k31.md

 Scenario (1) : Count: 57128736 | Mapped: from matching the first and last kmers only.
 Scenario (2) : Count: 323910 | Unmapped: Both terminal kmers matched but on different components.
 Scenario (3) : Count: 3030808 | Unmapped: One or both of the terminal kmers not matched & > %50 of kmers unmatched.
-Scenario (4) : Count: 363791 | Unmapped: One or both of the terminal kmers not matched & > %50 of kmers matched with colors intersecton > 1.
+Scenario (4) : Count: 363791 | Unmapped: One or both of the terminal kmers not matched & > %50 of kmers matched with colors intersection > 1.
 Scenario (5) : Count: 7107118 | Mapped: Partial match and read is trimmed.
 Scenario (6) : Count: 0 | Unmapped: There's no single matched kmer.
 RESULT